terhechte/appventure/posts/2013-01-29-use-vim-as-xcode-alternative-ios-mac-cocoa.md

----
-title: Use VIM as an Xcode alternative
-tags: cocoa objective-c ios
-alias: ["/2013/01/index.html"]
+[frontMatter]
+description = "How you can use VIM as an Xcode alternative" title = "Use VIM as an Xcode alternative" created = "2013-01-29" published = true keywords = ["cocoa", "objective-c", "ios", "vim"] tags = []
 ---
 I really like [Vim](http://www.vim.org).
 I've been using it for many years now.
 However, since I do most of my coding in Objective-C, I could oftentimes only use Vim for HTML / Javascript / Python / Script projects.
 This is because I got so used to the fantastic auto completion in XCode.